Understanding the Stages of Wound Healing

 Cleanliness and hygiene play a significant role in the wound healing process.
 Keeping the wound clean helps prevent the buildup of dirt, bacteria, and other harmful microorganisms that can hinder the healing process.
 It is important to wash your hands thoroughly before touching the wound and use sterile dressings to cover it.
 Regularly changing the dressings and cleaning the wound with mild soap and water can help maintain a clean and sterile environment, allowing the wound to heal properly.

 Preventing infection during the healing process is closely tied to optimal wound healing.
 Infection can delay healing and lead to more serious complications.
 To minimize the risk of infection, it is important to avoid touching the wound unnecessarily and keep it protected from contaminants.
-Applying an appropriate antimicrobial ointment or using specialized wound care products can further reduce the risk of infection and promote a healthy healing environment.
+Applying an appropriate antimicrobial ointment, iodine, or using specialized wound care products can further reduce the risk of infection and promote a healthy healing environment.

 Stage 1: Hemostasis